lisaeisler/p8105_cpspine/report.md

 height and weight to the metric system.
 We then created a BMI estimate based on height and weight.
 American Society of Anesthesiologists Physical Status Classification (ASA Class) was converted from a character variable to a factor variable.
+Extent of surgical fusion (inflection point 13 levels) was used to create a dichotomous variable, level\_13.
 A dichotomous variable indicating whether the patient returned home or was discharged to a facility was created and null values deleted.
 A subset of the data was selected for analysis.

 ``` r
 cp_spine_tidy = nsqipspineCP_1617 %>%